abeleinin/papyrus/README.md

 # Papyrus

-Easily convert Markdown notes into beautiful Latex PDF's
+Easily convert Markdown notes into beautiful Latex PDFs in Vim

 ![Screenshot example of Papyrus](https://github.com/abeleinin/papyrus/blob/main/examples/example.png?raw=true)

 Theme: [material default-community](https://github.com/kaicataldo/material.vim)

-Papyrus is a markdown to PDF conversion plugin that allows users to convert a markdown file into a Latex styled PDF document.
-By utilizing the [Pandoc](https://pandoc.org/) library it allows users to create beautiful PDF documents while only using markdown syntax.
+Papyrus is a Markdown to PDF conversion plugin that allows users to convert a markdown file into a Latex styled PDF document.
+By utilizing the [Pandoc](https://pandoc.org/) universal document converter we can write both Markdown and Latex syntax in the same file and convert it into a PDF.

+**Features**

+- Supports Latex syntax in the same file as Markdown.
+- Write Markdown syntax that converts into Latex PDF styled PDF.
+- Fast compile time!

 ## Table of contents